SwiftStrike24/vibetranscribe/README.md

 - The application uses Electron for desktop integration
 - UI components are designed to be minimal and unobtrusive
+- Audio visualization appears above recording controls with proper spacing
 - Smooth transitions enhance the user experience
+- Error handling provides feedback for common audio issues
 - Global keyboard shortcuts work system-wide, even when the app is in the background

 ## Troubleshooting

 - **Microphone Access**: Ensure you've granted microphone permissions
+- **No Audio Detected**: If you see this warning, check if your microphone is muted or working properly
 - **API Key**: Verify your OpenAI API key is correctly set in the `.env` file
 - **Keyboard Shortcuts**: Make sure no other application is using the same keyboard shortcuts
+- **Microphone Selection**: If your microphone isn't listed, try reconnecting it or restarting the app

 ## License